fpagliughi/hinix/README.md

 Initial versions of this library are mostly concerned with interprocess communications on a single host, with objects that wrap various communicaton and synchronization mechanisms such as event objects, message querues, etc.

-### Unreleased Features in this Branch
+## New Features in v0.2.1

-- Started Posix Message Queue implementation - `MsgQueue`
+- Posix Message Queues - `MsgQueue`
 - Message queue utility apps, `mqsend` & `mqrecv`

+## Minimum Supported Rust Version

+The MSRV is Rust Edition 2021, v1.63.0

 ## Interprocess Communications